Sex and Sexual Health

 Not all people choose to engage in sexual acts, but a very normal and healthy part of your sex life is making sure that you have not contracted Sexually Transmitted Diseases (STDs or STIs).
 While discussing these topics may make you feel uncomfortable, it is a really important thing which all people who choose to engage in any sexual act should engage in, regardless of your gender or sexual orientation.

-Sexual acts which can transmit STIs include: all forms of oral sex, sex with toys which touch genitals and any form of penetration with toys, fingers or genitals.
+Sexual acts which can transmit STIs include: all forms of oral sex, sex with toys that touch genitals, and any form of penetration with toys, fingers or genitals.
 Everyone’s sex life looks different, but everyone still needs testing.
 It is important to discuss STIs with your partner/s, and to make it a routine part of your sex life, in the same way that clear consent is.
 All STIs can be managed with relative ease, so there is no need to avoid or be apprehensive of testing.
 Testing can also be anonymous.
-Testing can look like a vaginal swab, or peeing into a cup.
+It can look like a vaginal swab, or peeing into a cup.
 If you are doing a full test, blood may also be drawn (but this is up to you).

 There may also be situations in which you did not choose to engage in a sexual act, in which case please approach any members of the welfare team or your college tutor for support (see more below).
 Please do also note that medical practitioners in Sexual Health Clinics are trained to care for you also, and will proceed with care and with an awareness of your situation, and they will offer you additional support if needed.